skillrepos/copilot-hands-on/codespace-labs.md

 **Purpose: In this lab, we’ll see some examples of how to have Copilot help with writing SQL**

 1. Create a new file named dev.sql.
-You can create it via the same process as we used in Lab 1 or by entering the line below in the terminal.
+You can create it via entering the line below in the terminal.

 ```
 code dev.sql